-4.1.1 Intuitive Interpretation of the Algorithm
+4.1.2 Intuitive Interpretation of the Algorithm

-The proposed algorithm builds on the insight from corollary 1.1 that if the number of chosen alternatives is known, one can easily identify the chosen alternatives by arranging the price-normalized baseline utility values in descending order.
-Subsequently, one can compute the optimal consumptions of the chosen alternatives using Equations (14) and (15).
+The proposed algorithm builds on the insight from corollary 1.1 that if the number of chosen alternatives is known, one can easily identify the chosen alternatives by arranging the price-normalized baseline utility values in a descending order.
+Subsequently, one can compute the optimal consumptions of the chosen alternatives using Equations (15) and (16).
 The only issue, however, is that the number of chosen alternatives is unknown apriori.
-To find this out, the algorithm begins with an assumption that only one alternative (i.e., the outside good) is chosen and verifies this assumption by examining the KKT conditions (i.e., if $\lambda > (\psi{M+1}/p{M+1}))$ for other (assumed to be) non-chosen goods.
-If the KKT conditions are met, the search for additional chosen alternatives stops.
-Else, at least the next alternative (in the order of the price-normalized baseline utilities) has to be among the chosen alternatives.
-Then, the KKT conditions are verified again by assuming that the next alternative is among the chosen alternatives.
-These basic steps are repeated until either the KKT conditions are met, or the assumed number of chosen alternatives reaches the maximum number (K).
+To find this out, the algorithm begins with an assumption that only one alternative (i.e., the outside good) is chosen and verifies this assumption by examining the KT conditions (i.e., the condition in Step 3) for other (assumed to be) non-chosen goods.
+If the KT conditions (i.e., the condition in Step 3) are met, the algorithm stops.
+Else, at least the next alternatives.
+Then, the KT conditions (i.e., the condition in Step 3) are met, the algorithm stops.
+Else, at least the next alternatives.
+Then, the KT conditions (i.e., the condition in step 3) are verified again by assuming that the next alternative is among the chosen alternatives.
+These basic steps are repeated until either the KT conditions (i.e., the condition in step 3) are met or the assumed number of chosen alternatives reaches the maximum number (K).

-Note that the KKT conditions are essentially replaced by a single condition equivalent to verifying if λ is greater than the highest price-normalized baseline utility among the not-chosen goods (that is, if $\lambda > (\psi{M+1}/p{M+1})$).
-To understand this better, recall from (6) that verifying the KKT conditions in this algorithm is equivalent to verifying the condition $\lambda > (\psi_k/p_k)$ for all goods that are assumed to have not been chosen.
-Obviously, checking if λ is greater than the highest price-normalized baseline utility of all goods assumed to have not been chosen is a more efficient way of doing so (see corollary 1.2).
+As one may note from the above description, the KT conditions are essentially replaced by a single condition (involving the Lagrange multiplier $\lambda$ ) in Step 3 of the algorithm.
+This condition is equivalent to verifying if $\lambda$ is greater than the highest price-normalized baseline utility among the not-chosen goods (see corollary 1.2).
+To understand this better, recall from the equations in (6) that verifying the KT conditions in this algorithm is equivalent to verifying the condition $\lambda > \frac{\psi_k}{p_k}$ for all goods that are assumed to have not been chosen.
+Obviously, verifying the condition in Step 3 (i.e., if $\lambda$ is greater than the highest price-normalized baseline utility of all goods assumed to have not been chosen) is a more efficient way of doing so.

 The proposed algorithm involves enumeration of the choice baskets in a computationally efficient fashion.
 In fact, the algorithm begins with identifying a single alternative (outside good) that may be chosen.
-If the KKT conditions are not met for this choice basket, the algorithm identifies a two-alternative choice basket and so on till the number of chosen alternatives is determined.
+If the KT conditions are not met for this choice basket, the algorithm identifies a two-alternative choice basket and so on, till the number of chosen alternatives is determined.
 Thus, the number of times the algorithm enumerates choice baskets is equal to the number of chosen alternatives in the optimal consumption portfolio, which is at most equal to (but many times less than) the total number of available alternatives (K).
-Thus, we label this algorithm an 'incremental enumeration algorithm'.
+Thus we label this algorithm an "incremental enumeration algorithm"

-Another feature of the algorithm is that it is non-iterative, which makes it much more efficient compared to iterative approaches.7 Further, coding the algorithm using vector and matrix notation in a matrix programming language significantly reduces the computational burden even with a large number of choice alternatives and observations.
-Also, due to the convenient γ -profile utility specification, the algorithm is accurate with no room for inaccuracy (unlike the existing iterative procedures discussed earlier), as it uses analytic expressions for the optimal consumption computations.
+Another feature of the algorithm is that it is non-iterative in nature, which makes it highly efficient compared to other iterative approaches.
+Further, coding the algorithm using vector and matrix notation in a matrix programming language significantly reduces the computational burden even with large number of choice alternatives and observations.
+Also, due to the convenient $\gamma$ -profile utility specification, the algorithm is accurate with no room for any inaccuracy (unlike the existing iterative procedures discussed earlier), as it uses analytic expressions for the optimal consumption computations.